🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The bar chart below shows numbers of seals, whales and dolphins recorded in the Gormez Straits from 2006 to 2018.
+You should spend about 20 minutes on this task.
+The chart below shows the number of girls per 100 boys enrolled in different levels of school education.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.
-Write at least 150 words.
+You should write at least 150 words.

 See All